Symmetric Alcoved Polytopes: Introduction

 \section{Introduction}

-In this paper we investigate alcoved polytopes which are symmetric under the action of the Weyl group from the viewpoint of tropical convexity.
-Replacing addition by tropical addition and multiplication by tropical multiplication, one can define tropically convex subsets of finite dimensional real vector spaces.
-Develin and Sturmfels showed that tropical polytopes have a natural polyhedral cell decomposition such that the cells are tropically convex and classically convex at the same time \cite{ds}.
-Such sets are named {\em polytropes} by Joswig and Kulas \cite{joku}.
-Every polytrope can be written as an intersection of halfspaces given by root hyperplanes for a root system of type $A$ \cite{ds}.

-This paper grew out of an attempt to generalize notions of tropical convexity to other types of root systems.
-The polytropes, which are building blocks of tropically convex sets, have a characterization that natural generalizes to other root systems: they are alcoved polytopes of type $A$ studied by Lam and Postnikov \cite{lapo}.
-We consider them in a slightly more general situation than in \cite{lapo}, since we also allow non-integral coefficients.
-Any $d$-dimensional alcoved polytope of type $A$ is the tropical convex hull of $d+1$ vertices \cite{joku}.
+In this paper we investigate alcoved polytopes which are symmetric under the action of the Weyl group.
+For a root system $\Phi$, an alcoved polytope of type $\Phi$ is a polytope defined by inequalities of the form $\langle a , x \rangle \leq c$ where $a \in \Phi$ and $c\in \bz$.
+They are unions of (faces of) alcoves in the affine Coxeter arrangement associated to $\Phi$.
+Their combinatorics was studied by Lam and Postnikov \cite{lapo1, lapo2}, and Payne \cite{Pa} showed that alcoved polytopes have a Koszul property.
+Alcoved polytopes include important families of polytopes such as hypersimplices and generalized associahedra of Fomin and Zelevinsky \cite{fz}.
+We consider them in a more general setting where we also allow non-integral coefficients.
+Our main result clearly also holds for the original alcoved polytopes.

+For type $A$ root systems, alcoved polytopes are precisely the tropical polytopes that are also convex in the usual sense.
+They are named {\em polytropes} by Joswig and Kulas \cite{joku}.
+Develin and Sturmfels showed that every tropical polytope has a natural polyhedral cell decomposition into polytropes \cite{ds}.
+It was shown in \cite{jsy} that tropical convexity is closely related to a notion of convexity in affine Bruhat--Tits buildings of type $A$.
+In particular, the {\em membranes} in the building can be identified with tropical linear spaces, which are tropically convex.
+It is natural to ask about the analogue of tropical convexity for buildings of other classical groups.
+Although the right generalization of tropical convexity to other types has not yet been discovered, we believe that the alcoved polytopes and their generating sets will form important ingredients, as polytropes are the building blocks of tropical polytopes in type $A$.

+Any $n$-dimensional alcoved polytope of type $A$ is the tropical convex hull of $n+1$ vertices \cite{joku}.
 We are interested in generating sets for alcoved polytopes associated to arbitrary root systems.
 Here a set of points in an alcoved polytope $P$ is called a generating set if $P$ is the smallest alcoved polytope containing it.
 Our main result states that every alcoved polytope for an irreducible and reduced root system $\Phi$ not of type $F_4$ that is symmetric under the action of the Weyl group can be generated by $h$ vertices, where $h$ is the Coxeter number of $\Phi$.
 We also discuss the case $F_4$, where a symmetric alcoved polytope may need up to $24$ generators while the Coxeter number is $12$.